kuangyu0801/kuangyu0801.github.io/README.md

 	- 2019, 5G functionality successfully verified with UXM 5G and Radio Communication Test Station MT8000A from Anritsu
 	- 2020, now the product is adopted with customer OPPO, VIVO, Xiaomi
 ### Shift My Career to Software Development
-- **Situation**:  After working three years in the world's largetst integarated circuit design company as firmware engineer for three year, I realized that every is about compute
+- **Situation**:  After working three years in the world's largetst integarated circuit design company as firmware engineer for three year, I realized that every is about software and want to shift my career.
 	- **Task**:
 	- **Action**:
 	- **Result**: